 Telephoto Zoom Lenses

 A fast telephoto zoom provides a wedding photographer with multiple areas of coverage.
-Telephoto is a necessity when photographers are relegated to the back of a house of worship during the ceremony, or for keeping an appropriate distance during any other intimate moment.
-This is particularly helpful in a larger venue where there is greater distance to cover.
+Telephoto is a necessity when photographers are relegated to the back of a house of worship during the ceremony, or for keeping an appropriate distance during an intimate moment.
+This is particularly helpful in larger venues where there is greater distance to cover.

 Telephoto zoom lenses can be used to capture excellent portraits at their shorter lengths, and details when they're zoomed out to their longer focal lengths.
-A longer focal length creates a narrower field of view, which at a higher magnification and a wider aperture results in very shallow depth of field.
+A longer focal length creates a narrower field of view, which at a higher magnification and a wider aperture yields a more shallow depth of field.
 This gives photographers the ability to control blur, eliminating a distracting background in a cluttered environment.
 The 70-200mm f/2.8 is a mainstay in many wedding photographers’ professional kits.

 Check out the selection of telephoto zooms here.